LucasZs/Java-projects/README.md

 LOGIN

 My fourth Java project is a simple login application with a basic GUI.
 This app using servlets and sessions.
 The details of the task are in file 'login-task-description.png'.

+ROOM FOR IMPROVEMENT

+More dojos to be better in coding.